BogyJ/socialnetwork/README.md

 # Social Network Web Application
-* Link to web app: https://pentestingdomain.xyz
+* Link to web app: https://pentestingdomain.xyz (not live yet)

 ## Prerequisites
 * php 5.6+
-* composer
+* composer 2.0.9
 * In order to deploy locally run `composer install` to install the dependencies used for this project
 * After installation run `composer update` to update dependencies